GLOBAL MARKETS-Japanese stimulus inaction sends yen soaring

 percent since mid-January.

-ounce, its highest in a week as traders took advantage of the
+$1,255 an ounce, its highest level in a week as traders took

 "The longer the Fed holds off on raising rates, the better